Who are you?

 The importance of family helps all of us keep things in perspective – in both good times and tough times.
 My clients know this second part all too well.
 In addition, health and time are my client’s most valuable assets.
 I can relate to this truth.
 It never ceases to weigh on me – how much my clients are hurt by the actions of another.

 My dream is that by the time this world is done with me I will be a good man.
 I hope that I will have helped people along the way.
 I hope that I am known and loved by my family.
-I want to be remembered as someone who stood up to those who chose to take advantage of others, hopefully moving us all toward something better.
+I want to be remembered as a warrior, as someone who stood up to those who tried to take advantage of others, hopefully moving us all toward something better.